 The annual leave liability and the skills and experience retention leave liability are expected to be payable within twelve months and are measured at the undiscounted amounts expected to be paid.
-An actuarial assessment performed by the Department of Treasury and Finance determined that the salary inflation rate for annual leave and skills and experience retention leave was 1.5%, a decrease from 2.0% in 2021.
-The net financial effect in the current financial year of the changes to the salary inflation rate is a decrease in the annual leave and skills and experience retention leave is a decrease in the annual leave and skills and experience retention severate in the annual leave and skills and experience retention leave liability of \$5 000 and employee benefits expenses of \$6 000.
+An actuarial assessment performed by the Department of Treasury and Finance determined that the salary inflation rate for annual leave and skills and experience retention leave was 2.0%, an increase from 1.5% in 2022.
+The net financial effect in the current financial year of the changes to the salary inflation rate is an increase in the annual leave and skills and experience retention leave liability of \$5 000 and employee benefits expenses of \$6 000.